nzdavidv/pages/_posts/2025-07-16-StoraLinux3.md

 root@david-msi:~# umount /media/david/root
 ```
 Now if it all goes bad there is a recovery point.
+user stora password is stora123
+user root password is still 111222

 ## then the kernel update